TomH-22/Milestone-Project-3/README.md

 - **Restarting the Program** I could not find an elegant way of restaring the program to allow for another calculation at this moment in time, and as a result the user will need to reset the program manually if they wish to do so.
 This is an important feature to be added in the future.

 - **Emailing Data** Another nice feature to implement in future iterations of the program involves prompting the user for an email address and sending the data output to it.

+# **Testing**
+I manually tested the application many times, proceeding through all the flows within the program and ensuring that data is accepted correctly on input and validated accordingly.

+I tested the program within several environments such as GitPod, Heroku and Repl.it - all without issue.

+I also utilised various linters, such as Pep8online, to check the code.
+While a lot of issues were fixed, the program contains a number of - primarily - print statements that exceed the recommended line length of 79 characters.
+I attempted to fix this but encountered issues due to the f-string placeholders mostly.
+While this does not impact the program's functionality, it must be addressed to meet Pep8 standards.

+## **Bugs**
+### **Solved Bugs**
+- In developing this program I encountered countless bugs, all of which were solved using rigorous manual application testing during development.
+Most of these involved data validation and conflict between number- and string-based variable data.

+### **Unsolved Bugs**
+- When a pin number, consisting of leading zeros is chosen, e.g. 0000 or 0345, same is not saved properly in the Google Sheet on account of the zeros being dropped.

+## **Validator Testing**
+- As mentioned above, I rectified all errors thrown up by the Pep8 linter apart from some of the E501 errors relating to line length.